yuri-rage/MaximumRoverdrive/README.md

 - [x] DONE: ~~allow user to set min/max values and multipliers for display formatting~~
 - [x] DONE: ~~more efficient MAVlink message collection~~

-Requires: pymavlink, PyQt5, configparser, watchdog
+Requires: pymavlink, PyQt5, configparser, watchdog, astral

 _Should_ be cross-platform compatible, however only tested on Windows 10 in a Python 3.7 environment.